1974 Asian Games: Opening ceremony

 The official inauguration of the 1974 Asian Games in Aryamehr Stadium.

 Shah (King) Mohammad Reza Pahlavi during the 1974 Asian Games Inauguration.

 On 1 September 1974, the Seventh Asian Games were officially opened.
 The list of the guests included— Shah of Iran Mohammad-Reza Pahlavi, then Prime Minister of Iran Amir Abbas Hoveida, cabinet members of Iranian Government, President of Israel Ephraim Katzir, President of South Korea Park Chung Hee, King of Thailand Bhumibol Adulyadej, diplomatic corps and representatives of participating Asian NOCs.
 The Aryamehr Stadium was filled with an estimated 100,000 spectators.
 After a speech by the president of Asian Games Federation, HRH Yadavendra Singh, Mohammad Reza Shah officially opened the Games.
 The ceremony featured a card stunt performed by students of Chulalongkorn University in Thailand.

 Participating nations

 The Asian Games Federation conference, which was held ten months before the Games, decided to expel the Republic of China (Taiwan) from the games and accepted the entry of the People's Republic of China.
 The Arab nations, Pakistan, China and North Korea refused to play with Israel in tennis, fencing, basketball and football.
 This was the last time Israel competed in the Asian Games.
-Its also the last time that South Vietnam has competed in the Asian Games, due to the Fall of Saigon in 1975.
+Its also the last time that South Vietnam has competed in the Asian Games, as the country later ceased to exist after Fall of Saigon in 1975.